John Dolmayan

-John Dolmayan (Ճոն Տոլմաեան) (born July 15, 1972) is an Armenian-American musician, best known as the drummer of System of a Down.
+Hovig "John" Dolmayan (Հովիկ Դոլմայան; born July 15, 1972) is an Armenian-American musician, best known as the drummer of System of a Down.
 He is also the former drummer for Scars on Broadway.
 Dolmayan was ranked number 33 on Loudwires list of Top 200 Hard Rock + Metal Drummers of All Time.

 Early life

 John Dolmayan was born in Beirut, Lebanon, to Armenian parents.
+His real name is Hovig (John or John the Baptist in Armenian), in honor of his grandfather.
 During the Lebanese Civil War, his family moved to California.

 Dolmayan first became interested in drums at the age of two.
-His father was a saxophone player and when his mother would take him to watch his father play, he would mimic his father's drummer.
+His father was a saxophone player and when his mother took him to watch his father play, he mimicked his father's drummer.
 He learned to play the drums by putting on records and practicing for hours a day, and continued said practice for years.
 Dolmayan describes his musical style as one influenced by whatever he could get his hands on, including the jazz albums belonging to his father and the rock albums he shared with his friends.

-Dolmayan is a fan of the Who and cites Who drummer Keith Moon as his biggest influence.
+Dolmayan is a fan of the Who and cites their drummer, Keith Moon, as his biggest influence.
 Other drummers that he cites as major influences include Led Zeppelin's John Bonham, Stewart Copeland from the Police, and Rush's Neil Peart.